gladsonvm/pyteams/README.md

 2. Web Api
    - Web api is powered by django rest framework. pyteams use endpoints of web api to fetch/update data to make is accessible for web based services.

+Readme will be updated upon completing features. `Readthhedocs` page will be created on first successful release after completing all critical functionalities.